Elementary coordinatization of finitely generated nilpotent groups: Introduction

 \section{Introduction}

-This paper continues the authors efforts~\cite{MS, MS2010}, in providing a comprehensive and uniform approach to various model-theoretical questions on nilpotent groups and algebras.
+This paper continues the authors' efforts~\cite{MS, MS2010}, in providing a comprehensive and uniform approach to various model-theoretical questions on algebras and nilpotent groups.
 We introduce our main techniques for approaching the following fundamental problems (stated here for nilpotent groups).

 \begin{prob} Explain in algebraic terms when and why two finitely generated groups are elementarily equivalent. \end{prob} \begin{prob} Find an algebraic characterization of \emph{all} groups elementarily equivalent to a given \emph{arbitrary} finitely generated nilpotent group. \end{prob}